MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-calculating-work-in-process-for-a-job.md

 3. Close the page.

 > [!NOTE]
->  Work in Progress and Recognition is only calculated.
+>  Work in Process and Recognition is only calculated.
 It is not posted to the general ledger.
 To do so, you must run **Post WIP to G/L** batch job after you have calculated the WIP and Recognition.

 ## <a name="posting-wip-to-general-ledger"></a>Posting WIP to General Ledger
  Now that Tricia has calculated WIP for this job, she can post it to the general ledger.